 - BIC is a CYP3A4 substrate and a UGT1A1 substrate, and its metabolism may be affected by concomitant use of CYP3A4 and UGT1A1 inducers or inhibitors.
 Rifampin or other rifamycins may decrease BIC or TAF concentrations, which may result in a loss of therapeutic effect.
 For patients who require rifamycins, BIC/FTC/TAF should not be used.
-Use of certain anticonvulsants and St. John's wort should also be avoided. - BIC is an inhibitor of the drug transporters OCT2 and MATE1, which may lead to increased concentrations of drugs that are substrates of these transporters.
-For this reason, dofetilide is contraindicated with BIC/TAF/FTC. - BIC is not a CYP3A4 inducer or inhibitor; thus, unlike EVG/c, it is unlikely to affect the metabolism of medications that are CYP3A4 substrates. - Like other INSTIs, oral absorption of BIC may be reduced when BIC is coadministered with polyvalent cations (e.g., aluminum-, magnesium-, or calcium-containing antacids, or calcium or iron supplements).
-See Table 21d for dosing recommendations when using BIC with these products. - BIC decreases tubular secretion of creatinine without affecting glomerular function.
-Increases in serum creatinine are typically observed within the first 4 weeks (with a median increase of 0.10 mg/dL after 48 weeks).
-This effect on creatinine secretion is similar to that seen with other medications used in people with HIV, including DTG and COBI. - Treatment-emergent mutations that confer BIC resistance have not yet been reported in people receiving BIC for initial therapy.
-BIC has not been studied in people with prior INSTI failure or INSTI-related resistance mutations, and BIC should not be used in these individuals until more data are available. - BIC and DTG share a similar chemical structure.
-It is unclear whether DTG is the only INSTI with the potential to cause NTDs or if other INSTIs also carry this risk.
+Use of certain anticonvulsants and St. John's wort should also be avoided.112 - BIC is an inhibitor of the drug transporters OCT2 and MATE1, which may lead to increased concentrations of drugs that are substrates of these transporters.
+For this reason, dofetilide is contraindicated with BIC/TAF/FTC. - BIC is not a CYP3A4 inducer or inhibitor; thus, unlike EVG/c, BIC is unlikely to affect the metabolism of medications that are CYP3A4 substrates. - Like other INSTIs, oral absorption of BIC may be reduced when BIC is coadministered with polyvalent cations (e.g., aluminum-, magnesium-, or calcium-containing antacids, or calcium or iron supplements).
+See the BIC product label for dosing recommendations when using BIC with these products.112 - BIC decreases tubular secretion of creatinine without affecting glomerular function.
+Increases in serum creatinine are typically observed within the first 4 weeks of BIC therapy (with a median increase of 0.10 mg/dL after 48 weeks).
+This increase is comparable to that seen with other drugs that have a similar effect on creatinine secretion, including DTG, RPV, and COBI. - Treatment-emergent mutations that confer BIC resistance have not yet been reported in people receiving BIC for initial therapy.
+BIC has not been studied in people with prior INSTI failure or INSTI-related resistance mutations, and BIC should not be used in these individuals until more data are available. - There are insufficient data to determine whether use of BIC around the time of conception and during pregnancy is safe.

-- On the basis of clinical trial data, the Panel categorizes the combination of BIC/TAF/FTC administered once daily as a Recommended Initial Regimen for Most People with HIV (AI). - Because there are no safety data for the use of BIC around the time of conception to guide evidencebased recommendations, a similar approach to the one outlined for DTG should be discussed before considering the use of BIC-containing ART in those of childbearing potential.
-The use of BIC-containing ART is not recommended during pregnancy.
+- On the basis of clinical trial data, the Panel categorizes the combination of BIC/TAF/FTC administered once daily as a Recommended Initial Regimen for Most People with HIV (AI). - Before prescribing BIC to a person of childbearing potential, review Table 6b.
+BIC should not be used in pregnancy because of insufficient safety data.